imad-101/imad-101/README.md

 - 🧰 **freetoolnow.com**
   A growing collection of free online tools built for everyday use.
-  Receives **20k+ monthly visitors**, organically.

 - 🔧 **merge-json-files.com**
-  A browser based JSON tool suite including merge, split, and flatten features.
+  A browser-based JSON tool suite including merge, split, and flatten features, and an integrated blog with markdown.
-  Receives **5k+ monthly visitors** from organic traffic.

 - ⚡ **xappy.fun**
-  A real time random video chat app built for developers and makers.
+  A real-time random video chat app built for developers and makers.

 ## 🛠 Skills & Technologies